 The world is emerging from the global financial crisis into a new era of challenge and opportunity.
 Global wellbeing, particularly in developing countries continues to rise steadily; but old challenges, like inequality or food security, have taken on new dimensions and new ones such as climate change or the digitalisation of the economy are becoming increasingly tangible.
-Moreover, the generation of growth and employment – core objectives of international trade and investment policy – seem to increasingly test and defy the fitness of the existing frameworks.
-An effective multilateral trade system is crucial to enabling a robust global economy and addressing 21st century challenges, yet the system – well performing as it is on many of its functions – is out of date.
+An effective global trade system is crucial to enabling a robust world economy and addressing 21st century challenges, yet the system – well performing as it is on many of its functions – is out of date.

 In addition to convening world class experts, the E15Initiative provides venues for dialogue among key influencer communities to help validate ideas, align interests, and strengthen the impetus for change.
-Ideas from the groups are discussed with Permanent Representatives and key delegates to the WTO in a series of strategic roundtable dialogues organised in collaboration with Geneva’s Graduate Institute, led by Prof. Richard Baldwin, Director of the Centre for Trade and Economic Integration and President of the Centre for Economic Policy Research (CEPR) and with business and political stakeholders in the World Economic Forum’s regional and annual meetings in 2014 and 2015.
+Ideas from the groups are discussed with Geneva-based ambassadors and trade policy makers to the WTO at strategic roundtable dialogues organised in collaboration with Geneva’s Graduate Institute and led by Prof. Richard Baldwin, Director of the Centre for Trade and Economic Integration and President of the Centre for Economic Policy Research (CEPR) and with business and political stakeholders in the World Economic Forum’s regional and annual meetings in 2014 and 2015.

 For more information on the background of the initiative, please click here.